Monday, July 1, 2024

 I was also able to take pictures of Dahlia's autopsy, but those would be spoilers and devoid of some relevant context if shared here.

 Here's Tinselton's celebrity news piece.
-He's going to be sharing the same magazine issue as Siren, but the article is framed as a report on his death that was written before Siren died and he worked with her..
-Her news piece, when I get her, will be the front cover of the same issue, and the end of this article references that Siren's death story has taken place since this piece was written in-universe.
+He's going to be sharing the same magazine issue as Siren, but the article is framed as a report on his death that was written before Siren died and he worked with her.
+Her news piece, when I get her, will be the cover story of the same issue, and the end of this article references that Siren's death story has taken place since this piece was written in-universe.

 I put a ton of work into this doll.
 The only elements not to be modified are the socks and the torso and legs.
 For this doll, I made a head of hair, painted a busy faceup, dyed a costume, painted the arms and clothing, added and modified accessories, created a slab, and customized a coffin.
 I put in all the love for making this doll, and I'm glad I did.
 For a throwaway name on five pieces of paper to capture my interest and passion to such an extent surprised me, and I didn't think I'd genuinely find the resultant doll of my version of Tinselton to turn out so good.
 He's genuinely interesting and appealing and layered as a design, the color palette and value balance is strong, and the doll feels a little deluxe and higher-level due to the accessories removable apron, and complex faceup.

 You can tell this is a custom doll.
 It can't be mistaken for a factory piece...but it doesn't require that much distance to read just as nicely as one.
 This character design was an interesting mix of guided and improvised, such that I knew what I wanted, ended up with something really different from that, and yet got something that rings very true to me for a Series 5 Living Dead Doll--better even than my first ideas.
 Tinselton is also just useful to have.
 He provides more photo-ops for the S5 characters just by being a known character who's interacted with them all, and it's useful to have another doctor type on hand for other ideas.
-Dedwin as the Wizard is more fantasy sci-fi, while Tinselton is fully horror, and his vintage gentleman look suits other possible scenes and settings.
+Dedwin as the Wizard is more fantasy sci-fi, while Tinselton is fully horror, and his more muted vintage gentleman look suits other possible scenes and settings.
 He promises to be a versatile "actor" for future LDD photoshoots, and the way I've written his concept, he's able to slide into some settings from before his actual death without being out of place.

 [Since he'd have been born in 1868, that year would definitely be too early, and I decided that 1905 would probably be the earliest time period I could use him in, since he'd have been 37 then and that seems like a plausible age for him to have started modifying himself.
 And if I decide 1905 was just when he started getting work done and I don't use him around then, that gives him enough time to reach the face he has now by the time Vincent Vaude arrived in his morgue in 1926, and allows the autopsy photo to make sense with Tin looking like he does.
 So maybe Tinselton's starting point for viable use in historical LDD photos would be 1920 at the earliest instead?

 What?
 Who's overthinking?
-(And worldbuilding typically gives me a headache!]
+(And worldbuilding typically gives me a headache!)

 The two doctors together.
 I might also seek out modern OG Dedwin for his utility in newer scenes.